A Journey to a Land of Cold Desert

 Obstacles on Roads

-Next morning, we outset early since today we determined to hit Leh before night.
+Next morning, we outset early since today we were determined to hit Leh before night.
 Before arriving Sarchu check post, we rode on the zigzag road to Zingzingbar and crossed Baralacha la (4830 m).
 On this tour, we had already got the experience of snake like roads and high mountain passes, but the only thing we did not experience was facing a big water stream.
 This wish was going to be fulfilled soon before Sarchu.
 By afternoon we came across the big water stream on the way, it was told that we have to cross this area before afternoon since the water was less in the morning due to slow melting of glaciers.
 The trucks stood on the both sides of the stream and people were helping each other to cross that giant stream.
 All bikers in our group passed that without any hassle, but some people got stuck when they stopped their bikes in between the stream.
 That was an amazing experience and I will never forget it in my whole life.

 Road of Passes